MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiaminidrv-drvgetcapabilities.md

-#### - pWiasContext [in]

-Pointer to a WIA item context.

 #### - pcelt [out]

 Points to a memory location that will receive the number of elements in the array pointed to by the <i>ppCapabilities</i> parameter.

+#### - ppCapabilities [out, optional]

+Points to a memory location that will receive the address of the first element of an array of <a href="..\wiamindr_lh\ns-wiamindr_lh-_wia_dev_cap_drv.md">WIA_DEV_CAP_DRV</a> structures that contain the GUIDs of events and commands that the device supports.

 #### - plDevErrVal [out]

 Points to a memory location that will receive a status code for this method.
 If this method returns S_OK, the value stored will be zero.
 Otherwise, a minidriver-specific error code will be stored at the location pointed to by this parameter.

-#### - ppCapabilities [out, optional]

-Points to a memory location that will receive the address of the first element of an array of <a href="..\wiamindr_lh\ns-wiamindr_lh-_wia_dev_cap_drv.md">WIA_DEV_CAP_DRV</a> structures that contain the GUIDs of events and commands that the device supports.

 ## -returns